 ARTICLE VI – STANDING COMMITTEES, COMMITTEES AND TASK FORCES

-- 6.1 The Society shall have the following permanent standing committees: Audit and Finance Committee, Education Council, Certification Council, Public Policy Committee, Scientific Advisory Council, Membership/Marketing & Communications Council, Facility Accreditation Council, Nominating Committee, Executive Director/CEO Evaluation Standing Committee, and the Compensation Committee.
-The Board may establish additional committees, ad hoc committees and task forces as needed.
+- 6.1 The Society shall have the following permanent standing committees: Audit and Finance Committee, Education Council, Certification Council, Public Policy Committee, Scientific Advisory Council, Membership/Marketing & Communications Council, Facility Accreditation Council, Nominating Committee, and the Personnel Committee.
+The Board may establish additional committees, ad hoc committees, and task forces as needed.

 - 6.2 The President or the Board may appoint committee or task force chairs subject to the approval of the Board, except for permanent standing committee or council chairs that have seats on the board which are done through the nominating committee or in the case of the Certification Council Chair by the Certification Council.
 Such appointments may not exceed three (3) years, however a chair may serve an unlimited number of successive terms, unless the committee/council chair has a seat on the Board of Directors, then they are restricted to a limit of two consecutive terms.
 The President and Executive Director/CEO shall serve as an ex-officio member of any committee or task force without voting rights except that the Executive Director/CEO shall not be a member of the Audit and Finance Committee.

 - 6.3 Appointments made in the same manner as provided in the case of the original appointments may fill vacancies in the chair of any committee or task force.
 Standing Committee chairs with seats on the Board of Directors shall have vacancies filled as outlined in section 4.4 of the bylaws, with the exception of the Certification Council chair who is elected by the Certification Council.

 - 6.4 Members and Chairs of all committees or task forces must be members in good standing.